thiagoloschi/InstManager/README.md

 <br />

 ### Status
 InstManager is running in SandBox mode, which means I must give you a valid key in order for you to try it.
-The reason why it is not running in its full version, is that Instagram denied the use of their API in production mode, for the uses cases I presented. :(
+The reason why it is not running in its full version, is that unfortunately, Instagram didn't believe the uses cases I presented were a match to any of the three use cases they support. :(

 You are still able to try it, though.
-Just send me a message and I'll whitelist your credentials.
+Just send me a message and I'll whitelist your profile so you can login.
 <br />

 ### Website